How To Assign A Domain Name - A Record, Name Servers, HTML Page

 - The number one reason a domain cannot be added is that it fails to verify ownership.
 Make sure you have followed one of the required methods to confirm ownership.

 - Have you changed the name servers (NS) or created an A record for the domain you are attempting to assign?
-If you have changed the NS or A Record, it is possible enough time has not been allowed for DNS propagation, which can take 4-8 hours for individual record changes and 24-48 hours for nameserver changes.
+If you have changed the NS or A Record, it is possible that enough time has not been allowed for DNS propagation, which can take 4-8 hours for individual record changes and 24-48 hours for nameserver changes.

-- If you chose to create the page to verify ownership and it's still not verifying, it's possible that our system is blocked from querying that page.
+- If you choose to create the page to verify ownership and still not verify, our system may be blocked from querying that page.

 - If you chose to send a verification code to the email address and it didn't come through, there is a high possibility that your email service provider is greylisting the email because they think it's spam.
 There are two ways to resolve this.
 Change the Admin and Registrant email in the whois or contact us to have a support agent resend the email.

-- If you received an error message that informs you the domain is associated with another account you will need to remove it from the other account.
+- If you received an error message informing you the domain is associated with another account, you need to remove it from the other account.
 (You will need to contact the account holder).
 If you recently purchased the domain, either from a new purchase or an auction, and you cannot get the domain removed from their account, you will need to contact support.
 You will also be asked to provide proof that you own the domain.
 It can take 3 days or longer to resolve due to legal protocols.